In May 2019, the Victorian Government announced the reappointment of Gerard Mansour as the Commissioner for Senior Victorians until 2023.

 A continuing commitment to senior Victorians

-As Commissioner, Mr Mansour provides advice to the government on the needs and interests of senior Victorians – particularly those who are vulnerable, at risk or disadvantaged.
+As Commissioner, Gerard provides advice to the government on the needs and interests of senior Victorians – particularly those who are vulnerable, at risk or disadvantaged.

-“I am looking forward to continuing my work with the Victorian Government, and Minister Donnellan in particular, to promote the important role that senior Victorians play in our community”, Mr Mansour said.
+Gerard is continuing his work with the Victorian Government and Minister Donnellan to promote the important role that senior Victorians play in our community.

 Adviser and ambassador

-He has also provided significant policy advice on the prevention of elder abuse and supporting multicultural and emerging communities.
+Gerard has also provided significant policy advice on the prevention of elder abuse.

-As the Ambassador for Elder Abuse Prevention, Mr Mansour has also worked to increase awareness of abuse among seniors and encouraged older Victorians to take action to protect themselves.
+As the Ambassador for Elder Abuse Prevention, Gerard has also worked to increase awareness of abuse among seniors and encouraged older Victorians to take action to protect themselves.

 In partnership with the Office of the Public Advocate, he developed Your voice – Trust your choice, a booklet providing tips for seniors making enduring powers of attorney.